Coach40oz/PowerSweep/README.md

 ## ✅ Troubleshooting

-- CSV Export Issues: If you encounter problems exporting to the Desktop, the script will offer to save to Documents instead.
+- **CSV/HTML Export Issues**: If you encounter problems exporting to the Desktop, the script will offer to save to Documents instead.
-- MAC Address Detection: Requires admin privileges; will show as "Unknown" otherwise.
-- Share Discovery: May not work on non-Windows devices or without proper authentication.
-- "Failed to enumerate" Messages: Usually indicates the host has firewalls blocking the scan; this is normal.
+- **No Devices Found**: Check network connectivity and firewall settings.
+Try increasing the timeout value.
+- **Slow Scanning**: Reduce thread count to lower system impact or increase it to speed up scanning.
+- **Error Messages**: Most "Connection Failed" messages are normal and indicate hosts are not active or are blocking scans.
+- **Missing Device Types**: The script uses multiple detection methods; however, some devices may not be identifiable based on available information.

 # PowerSweep Lite